klsember-gh/repo-branch-protect/README.md

 ./ngrok http 8080
 ```

-The forwarding service will provide the forwarding address, such as `https://e710-68-133-71-158.ngrok.io`, which will be the WebHook's Payload URL, and the route additional path `/webhookReceived`.
+The forwarding service will provide the forwarding address, such as `https://e710-68-133-71-158.ngrok.io`, which will be the Webhook's Payload URL, and the route additional path `/webhookReceived`.

-### Create a WebHook
+### Create a Webhook

-To [set up a WebHook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook) for the organization.
+To [set up a WebHook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook) for the organization, navigate to the Organization Settings and the Webhooks page under **Code, planning, and automation**.

 <br>